Get more from your Personal Home Manager . . .

-Prepare the food before grilling:For example, marinate meats for at least 12 hours, as this will significantly reduce the amount of cancer-risking heterocyclic amines that are formed when grilling.
+Prepare the food before grilling:Marinate meats for at least 12 hours, as this will significantly reduce the amount of cancer-risking heterocyclic amines that are formed when grilling.
 Always marinate meat in the refrigerator.
 And trim the fat from meats, as this will help reduce drips which cause flare-ups and charring.
-Don't leave meats out in room temperature for longer than one hour, as this will allow bacteria to grow rapidly.
+Don't leave meats out at room temperature for longer than one hour, as this will allow bacteria to grow rapidly.
 And if you need to thaw out meat, do so in the refrigerator.

-Don’t share utensils:Sharing utensils between raw and cooked food can cause bacteria contamination.
-You should use separate grilling utensils, cutting boards and plates for raw meat and cooked food.
+Don’t share utensils:Sharing utensils between raw and cooked food can cause bacterial contamination.
+You should use separate grilling utensils, cutting boards, and plates for raw meat and cooked food.
 You might even want to color-code them to help keep them separate.
-After using cooking utensils with raw meat and poultry, be sure to clean them thoroughly with hot soapy water.
+After using cooking utensils with raw meat and poultry, be sure to clean them thoroughly with hot, soapy water.
 And finally, always serve cooked food from the grill on a clean plate, not one that has held raw foods.

-Next, let’s look at how to keep you home safe around a gas grill.
+Next, let’s look at how to keep your home safe around a gas grill.

 Use grills outside only:Barbecue grills are designed for outdoor use only.
 Never barbecue in your home, trailer, tent, garage, or any enclosed area, as deadly carbon monoxide can quickly build-up.
 When setting up your grill outside, place it in an open area that is away from buildings, overhead combustible surfaces, dry leaves, or brush.